alejandrohagan/md/README.md

 - `validate_extension_load_status()` will validate if an extension has been successfully loaded

-### functions that help you see what is in your databases
+### Functions that help you see what is in your databases

 - `pwd()` prints the current database that you are “in”
 - `cd()` will change your “root” database so any execution functions are